peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 systemctl start syncthing@syncthing.service
 ```

-Then you can open Web UI on port `8384` on the tailscale's host and finish the setup in the browser:
+Then you can open Web UI on port `8384` on the Tailscale's host and finish the setup in the browser:

 https://demin-dev.tail6f730.ts.net:8384/

-One cool thing to do is to share `/var/www/html` with your laptop for a seemless website deployment experience.
+One cool thing to do is to share `/var/www/html` with your laptop for a seamless website deployment experience.

 ### Nginx and HTTPS

 The domain needs TLS certificates to serve HTTPS and XMPP traffic.
-Certbot recommends to use snap installation, because they don't have the time to support everyone who can't figure out Python installation.
+Certbot recommends using the snap package because they don't have the time to support everyone who can't figure out how to install Python.
 But it's more efficient to install from pip.
 Here are the steps.

 First, let's make sure we have nginx and Python installed: